At Catherine Court, we organise a wide range of stimulating and fun activities, outings and events for residents to take part in.

 A part of the community

 Catherine Court has great links with the local community.
-Children's choirs from the primary schools come in at special times of the year.
+Pre-COVID children's choirs from the primary schools would come in at special times of the year.
 And young people from Bucks Students' Union have previously provided a turkey dinner for residents.
 Afterwards, they spent time having a chat and singing carols.